-This route offers a rich mix of the cultural and natural heritage of the rivers that have shaped Burnley.
-Contrasting between the urban rivers at the heart of the town and the rural streams where they begin, fantastic views look over the Calder Valley to Pendle Hill.
+This route offers a rich mix of the cultural & natural heritage of the rivers that have shaped Burnley.
+Contrasting between the urban rivers at the heart of the town & the rural streams where they begin, fantastic views look over the Calder Valley to Pendle Hill.

 This route passes built remnants of an industrial heritage gradually being reclaimed by nature.
-The bridges allow views along the Ribble and are dramatic backdrops to the start of the river’s tidal character.
+The bridges allow views along the River Ribble & these impressive structures are dramatic backdrops to the start of the river’s tidal character.

-As part of Ribble Life Together, 15 new circular walks will be created across the catchment, from Horton-in-Ribblesdale to Lytham and the Ribble Estuary.
-These walks will vary in difficulty and in length from 2.2 miles to 8.5 miles (3.5km to 13.7km).
-The routes will focus on river and freshwater features as well as local social, industrial and cultural heritage.
+As part of Ribble Life Together, 15 new circular walks were created across the catchment, from Stainforth in the Yorkshire Dales, to Lytham & the Ribble Estuary.
+These walks vary in difficulty & in length from 2.2 miles to 8.5 miles (3.5km to 13.7km).
+The routes focus on river & freshwater features as well as local social, industrial & cultural heritage.

 The purpose of the circular walks is to achieve the following objectives:

 The Ribble Life Together circular walks aim to help everyone to access the river and learn more about the hidden heritage.
-Physical access improvements and exciting interpretation should ensure that these walks are accessible and appeal to all of the community.
+Physical access improvements and exciting interpretation ensures that these walks are accessible and appeal to all of the community.